spencer-brooks/spencer-brooks.github.io/index.md

 ## My Approach

-The core aspects of my approach include:
+Core aspects of my approach include:
-- **Individualized curriculum**: I take into account what students already know, present material in a way that is accessible to students, and scaffold academic and personal growth.
+- **Individualized curriculum**: I scaffold academic growth, connecting curriculum to what students already know and making new ideas accessible.
-- **Growth mindset**: I encourage my students to wrestle with the challenges of learning, placing less emphasis on grades and test scores.
+- **Growth mindset**: I encourage my students to wrestle with the challenges of learning, placing less emphasis on grades and test scores and more on personal growth and content mastery.
+Students learn to be comfortable asking questions and making mistakes.
-- **Rapport**: My students and I build the rapport needed for effective learning.
-It is important for students to be comfortable asking questions and making mistakes: students who build strong relationships with  educators learn to practice self-advocacy skills that will serve them throughout their education and beyond.
+- **Rapport**: High-pressure classroom environments can cause distress and anxiety about learning.
+My students and I build the rapport needed for effective learning, working together to create a safe and comfortable learning environment while building resilience and self-advocacy skills.
-- **Process**: Evidence-based practice based on learning science is the foundation of my teaching process.
+- **Process**: Evidence-based practice and learning science methods build deep, durable encoding of knowledge and skills.
+LLM chatbots are never part of the learning process with K-12 students.
+We:

-### Explore
-First, I **explore** a concept with a student, encouraging them to take the lead in solving a problem and asking probing questions to guide their progress.
-Exploration helps build deep, durable understanding.
-Students:
-- Wrestle with challenging concepts outside the pressure of the classroom
-- Build on what they already know to generate a solution with scaffolding from me
-- Explore multiple ways of solving a problem, building resilience if their first attempt doesn’t work and creating the preconditions for deep, durable encoding of knowledge when the correct method is learned
-- Identify new techniques and concepts that they can use to solve problems more fluently, building on existing knowledge
-- Slow down, engage effortfully, and reject easy, surface-level learning in favor of developing deep understanding

-### Consolidate and Master
-Then, we review methods, connecting our discussion back to what the student already knows.
-I assign practice work for the student to complete at home, and we go over the practice work in our next session.
-Students encode new information, **consolidate** their knowledge, and **master** a concept.
-Together, we:
   - Focus on questions in the zone of proximal development to ensure learning feels fruitful and bring conceptual misunderstandings to the surface
-- Typically practice a concept over several sessions with me and on their own, allowing students to engage in spaced practice, which studies show is most effective at creating deep, durable understanding
+  - Typically practice a concept over several sessions, a form of spaced practice, which studies show is effective at creating deep, durable understanding
-- Brainstorm how a concept could appear on a classroom or standardized test
+  - Brainstorm how a concept could appear on a classroom assessment or standardized test
   - Build fluency by exploring harder problems and connections to other concepts
   - Continue reviewing over weeks and months to maintain learning over time

 At all stages, students are encouraged to:
+- **Embrace the process**: Effortful learning requires trying and failing.
-- **Ask questions**: questions help students develop deeper understanding--there are no “silly” questions
+- **Ask questions**: Questions help students develop deeper understanding--there are no “silly” questions.
-- **Take responsibility** for their learning by showing up prepared, being an equal participant in discussion, and setting and working toward goals with me
+- **Take responsibility** for their learning by showing up prepared, being an equal participant in discussion, and setting and working toward goals with me.
-- **Be creative**: anything a student wants to try to solve a problem is worth considering, later, I help students understand why some methods work better than others
+- **Be creative**: Anything a student wants to try to solve a problem is worth considering; later, I help students understand why some methods work better than others.
-- **Embrace the process**: effortful learning requires trying and failing; LLM chatbots are never part of the learning process with K-12 students

 I am accepting new students for Fall 2026.
 Please contact me by email if you are interested in tutoring or have any questions.